scboesch/serverless-huggingface-demos/README.md

 )
 ```
 - We will be using AWS Lambda to serverlessly host our models and the user interface
-for out app.
-Lambda can scale-up quickly to support hundreds of concurrent requests and
+for our app.
+Lambda can scale up quickly to support hundreds of concurrent requests and
 then scale back down to zero when there is no traffic.
 - This project uses the Elastic File System (EFS) to cache the files for any models
 that we download from Hugging Face.
 If you aren't familiar with EFS, it works as a